AngeloJacobo/Customize-Android-Apps/README.md

 ## Customize App Name
 First thing you might want to do is to change the name that appears on the app drawer:
 1. Go inside the decompiled folder and open the manifest file `AndroidManifest.xml`.
-Search the keyword `android:label`.
+Search for the keyword `android:label`.
 2. The value of the `android:label` pertains to the app name.
 As seen below, the value is `"@string/app_name"`.
 This means the value is inside the `string.xml` file and is stored specifically on the `app_name` variable.
 ![image](https://user-images.githubusercontent.com/87559347/197321872-b199b6ee-14a6-41f5-9680-40b90dd78ec1.png)
 3. The `string.xml` can be located under `res/values/`.
 Search for the keyword `app_name` then take note of the string value.
 On this demonstration, the app name is `AnyDesk`.